rampal-punia/django-object-detection/README.md

 <https://user-images.githubusercontent.com/104087274/183131139-6a2c9b6d-2f0e-4f25-83b3-df2281eeb489.mov>

-### This is a project to demonstrate easy integration of YoloV5 in Django WebApp and not a full-fledged production ready app though can be scaled to work as one
+### A project to demonstrate easy integration of YoloV5 in Django WebApp

+Note: This is not a full-fledged production ready app though can be scaled to work as one.

 ## Features of the WebApp